Eutelsat W7

 To be launched in second quarter 2009 at Eutelsat’s 36 degrees East location, W7 will double the capacity currently available at a key neighborhood in the Group’s fleet of geostationary satellites.
 Through a configuration of high-performance fixed and steerable beams, W7 will also boost coverage and flexibility for addressing growing markets, notably in central Asia and Africa.

-W7’s mission comprises up to 70 Ku-band transponders that can be connected to six beams serving Europe, Russia, Africa, the Middle East and central Asia.
-To be co-located with Eutelsat’s W4 satellite, which already serves anchor pay-TV operators in Russia, the Ukraine and sub-Saharan Africa, W7 will enable Eutelsat to almost double bandwidth for digital video services in these regions.
-It will also replace all capacity on Eutelsat’s SESAT 1 satellite which serves Europe, North Africa, the Middle East and central Asia, and bring fresh capacity to South Africa through a high-power fixed beam and to central Asia through a spot beam which can be reoriented in orbit.
-Following W7’s deployment at 36 degrees East, SESAT 1 will continue in commercial service at an alternative location.
+W7's mission comprises up to 70 Ku-band transponders that can be connected to six beams serving Europe, Russia, Africa, the Middle East and central Asia.
+To be co-located with Eutelsat's W4 satellite, which already serves anchor pay-TV operators in Russia, Ukraine and sub-Saharan Africa, W7 will enable Eutelsat to almost double bandwidth for digital video services in these regions.
+It will also replace all capacity on Eutelsat's SESAT 1 satellite which serves Europe, North Africa, the Middle East and central Asia, and bring fresh capacity to South Africa through a high-power fixed beam and to central Asia through a spot beam which can be reoriented in orbit.
+Following W7's deployment at 36 degrees East, SESAT 1 will continue in commercial service at an alternative location.

 Nation: International